Publications

 PICA Staff Report on Quarterly Overtime

-The FY17 Quarterly Overtime Report for Q2 reveals that overtime spending reached $91.2 million through the second quarter, with identified departments exceeding their budgets by $16 million.
+The FY18 Quarterly Overtime Report for Q2 shows that Philadelphia’s overtime spending reached $92.7 million through the second quarter, with costs increasing over the previous year despite prior reductions.

 PICA Reports on Philadelphia's Financial Reports